latoyawenzinger/Project_1_Healthcare/README.md

 Questions

 1. Which state in the US has the highest and lowest obesity rates between males and females?
-2. Which states is the most activity/healthiest in the US?
+2. Which states is the most active/healthiest in the US?
-3. Which state contains the healthiest and least healthy of obese adults who have a high school graduate vs a collage gradates?
+3. Which state contains the healthiest and least healthy obese adults who is a high school graduate vs a collage gradate?
 4. Which state contains the highest and lowest average of adults who engage in no leisure-time physical activity for the year 2020.

 Roles

 Jacob's Roles
--importing gender csv / creating the DataFrame for gender / cleaning the gender DataFrame / renaming the colunms etc in the gender DataFrame
+-importing gender csv / creating the DataFrame for gender / cleaning the gender DataFrame / renaming the colunms etc in the gender DataFrame / removing unnecessary rows

 Latoya's Roles
--importing education csv / creating the DataFrame for education / cleaning the education DataFrame / renaming the colunms etc in the education DataFrame
+-importing education csv / creating the DataFrame for education / cleaning the education DataFrame / renaming the colunms etc in the education DataFrame / removing unnecessary rows

 Julia's Roles
--importing physical acitivity csv / creating the DataFrame for physical acitivity / cleaning the physical acitivity DataFrame / renaming the colunms etc in the physical acitivity DataFrame
+-importing physical acitivity csv / creating the DataFrame for physical acitivity / cleaning the physical acitivity DataFrame / renaming the colunms etc in the physical acitivity DataFrame / removing unnecessary rows